 Let’s say that my assumptions about the simplicity of this enterprise were sightly off base.
 Just slightly.

-I have been busy with this topics for more than seven years by now.
-I gathered 12,500+ artworks that depict mirrors or use them in some way.
-I wrote about 250 post, some short, some very long, and I easily have enough materials to write three times more, if I would have more time.
-And – I don’t see any end of this, increasingly feeling that I just scratch a surface.
+I have been busy with this topic for more than seven years by now.
+I’ve gathered about 12,500+ artworks that depict mirrors, use them in some way or another, or related to the use of mirrors in art.
+I wrote about 250 postings, some short, some long, some very long.
+I have enough materials to write three times more of these postings, easily, if I would have more time.
+And most importantly, I don’t see any end of this enterprise, increasingly feeling that I merely scratch a surface all this time.

-I also found that these mental exercises – reflections about history of technology, history of cultures and societies, and general history of ideas – may also help other people to deal with the concept of possible futures a bit better.
+I also found that these mental exercises – reflections about history of technology, history of cultures and societies, and the general history of ideas – may also help other people to deal with the concept of the possible futures a bit better.

 Now, speaking about ‘blogs’, I have recently found a very appropriate ‘warning sign’:

-The postings here are often ‘drafts & stuff’.
+The postings here are often ‘draft & stuff’.
 They are not aimed at competing with any serious academic or even journalistic publications, and indeed always remain to be very bloggish (and I want to keep them this way).

 When I write these postings, I don’t follow any particularly structure, or strategy.
 One day this may be a story about an exhibition I visited at this very day, and another time I can write about a paintings that I’ve seen years ago.
 Well aware of this turbulent flow, I also maintain a more (or less) structured overview, a list of all the postings in a chronological, regional and topical order.
 You can find this overview in the Inventory of Mirrors in Art.